 The formulation of the international STI agenda and the evolution of the global innovation system have been historically skewed towards the perspective of developed countries.
-This is due to their superior technological capabilities and the capacity to manage extensive networks (Lundvall et al., 2002), which reflect a cumulative and path dependence process that has led to strong asymmetries in resources and power.
-A shift towards a more inclusive and participatory approach requires stakeholder engagement and practical support measures to create a collaborative setting facilitating exchanges of knowledge among different actors and recognizing the needs of less endowed countries.
+This is due to their superior technological capabilities and the capacity to manage extensive networks (Lundvall et al., 2002), which reflect a cumulative and path-dependent process that has led to strong asymmetries in resources and power.